 Regarding casting questions, do you ever get people asking to cast his work with people other than African Americans—like, say, an all-Latino production of Jitney?

 Well, actually, Joe Turner was translated to Spanish, and I speak Spanish, so I read it.
 And they did it with some Afro-Hispanic people at a small University in Colombia, which is the country I’m from.

-That reminds of the of Arthur Miller taking Death of a Salesman to Beijing, and he got the feedback, “How do you know Chinese people so well?”
+That reminds me of the story of Arthur Miller taking Death of a Salesman to Beijing, and he got the feedback, “How do you know Chinese people so well?”